sarataha/configmirror-operator/README.md

 ### 2. Create Kubernetes Secret from AWS Secrets Manager

-The infrastructure stores RDS credentials in AWS Secrets Manager.
+RDS credentials are stored in AWS Secrets Manager.
 Create a Kubernetes secret from it:

 ```bash
 # Create namespace